wintermute-cell/magick.css/README.md

 <br>
 <img alt="a wizard" src="wizard.webp" width="240" height="240">

+### Translations
+> Feel free to contribute a translation to your language!

 ## What is magick.css?
 magick.css is a minimalistic, (mostly) classless CSS framework that is designed to be easy to use and easy to understand.
 It is contained in a single file, and